Literary inquisition: Qing dynasty (1644–1912)

 The Qing dynasty was founded by the Manchu people, an ethnic minority that destroyed the Ming dynasty.
 Like the Ming dynasty before them, the Qing elites were also sensitive to public sentiments towards them.
 Writers and officials usually took the stance of drawing distinctions between the Han Chinese and the Manchus; the latter were traditionally viewed as barbarians in Han Chinese culture.
 However, while the Manchus were in charge, writers resorted to veiled satire.
-According to Gu Mingdong, a specialist in Chinese literature and intellectual thought, the Manchus became almost paranoid about the meanings associated with the Chinese characters for 'bright' and 'clear', 'Ming' and 'Qing' respectively.
+Gu Mingdong writes that the Manchus became almost paranoid about the meanings associated with the Chinese characters for 'bright' and 'clear', 'Ming' and 'Qing' respectively.
 One inquisition was the "case of the History of the Ming Dynasty" (明史案) in 1661–1662 under the direction of regents (before the Kangxi Emperor came in power in 1669) in which about 70 were killed and more exiled.

 Under the Qing dynasty, literary inquisition began with isolated cases during the reigns of the Shunzhi and Kangxi emperors, and then evolved into a pattern.
 There were 53 cases of literary persecution during the reign of the Qianlong Emperor.
 Between 1772 and 1793, there was an effort by the Qianlong Emperor to purge what he considered to be evil books, poems, and plays.
 He set out to get rid of works by Ming loyalists who he believed were writing subversive anti-Qing histories of the Manchu conquest.
 The scale of the destruction cause by this "literary holocaust" is uncertain due to gaps in the imperial archives, however as many as 3,000 works may have been lost.
 An estimated 151,723 volumes were destroyed by the inquisition in this period.
 Amongst the works subject to this treatment were books considered disrespectful towards the Qing emperors or previous ethnic minority dynasties that could be viewed as analogous to the Qing.
 From 1780 onwards, plays could also be destroyed if they were vulgar or contained anti-Manchu material.
 Writers who criticised the Qing dynasty could expect to have their entire work erased, regardless of content.
 The inquisition was often used to express local ambitions and rivalries that had little to do with the ruler's own political interests.
 It thus generated interclass, as well as intraclass, warfare.
 For example, commoners could lay charges against scholars.